STEVENAGE CHORAL SOCIETY

 About the Choir

 In terms of modern works we've performed The Armed Man and The Peacemakers by Karl Jenkins, Rejoice in the Lamb and Missa Brevis by Benjamin Britten, Zimbe and Ahoy!
-Sing for the Mary Rose by Alexander L'Estrange in recent years.
+Sing for the Mary Rose and, not forgetting, Wassail! all composed by Alexander L'Estrange in recent years.

 We normally perform a carol concert each year and regularly take part in the Stevenage Festival which takes place every two years.

-For the last few years we have held a Christmas concert at Silkin Court entertaining the residents as part of our outreach activies.
+For the last few years we have held a Christmas concert at Silkin Court entertaining the residents as part of our outreach activities.
 (Click here to visit our Outreach activities page)

 In 2009 we hosted a "Bring and Sing" Messiah in Hitchin where singers of all abilities in the local communities could come and join us for an afternoons rehearsal and evening performance and in 2013 we took part in the Big Sing event organised by Just Sing, a local group of singers with whom we have a fruitful partnership.